shopware/docs/guides/hosting/infrastructure/database-cluster.md

         redis_url: 'redis://localhost:6379/0?persistent=1'
 ```

-It is recommanded to use a persistent Redis connection to avoid connection issues in high load scenarios.
-There is also an `cart:migrate` command to Migrate the cart between MySQL and Redis so the users can continue to use the existing carts.
+It is recommended to use a persistent Redis connection to avoid connection issues in high load scenarios.
+There is also a `cart:migrate` command to migrate the existing carts between MySQL and Redis so the migration does not influence end user experience.

 ## Configure the Database Cluster